Sarwar Jamal Nizam

-Sarwar Jamal Nizam (born 1 January 1945) is a Bangladeshi politician and a former member of parliament from Chittagong-13 of Bangladesh Nationalist Party (BNP).
+Sarwar Jamal Nizam (born 1 January 1945) is a Bangladeshi politician and a member of parliament from Chittagong-13 of Bangladesh Nationalist Party (BNP).

 Career

 Sarwar Jamal Nizam was first elected to parliament from Chittagong-13 as a Bangladesh Nationalist Party candidate in 1996.

 Sarwar Jamal Nizam was elected President of Chittagong Chamber of Commerce and Industry(CCCI)in 1995 and 1996.

 Nizam defeated Awami League leader Atatur Rahman Khan Kaiser 1996 in the parliamentary election.
 He again won from Chittagong-13 in 2001 defeating prominent Awami League leader Akhtaruzzaman Chowdhury Babu.

 Sarwar Jamal Niam was a successful businessman in Steel, Ship-Breaking, Garments, Deep Sea Fishing and Financial Services.

 Nizam is the brother of former Bangladesh Navy Chief, Admiral Sarwar Jahan Nizam.